ATProtocol-Community/atprotocommunitywiki/working-groups/indiesky/europe-april-2025.md

 From co-operatives, to commons infrastructure, to small business software builders, to venture scale startups, what are the paths to funding and business models?

 * Boris Mann

+Are there any opportunities in the EU's research programmes?

+* Mathew Lowry

 ## Academic social links
 What happened to the academic origin of the internet (1960)